unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway/how-to-open.md

 If not, print-on-demand technology may provide an affordable solution.
 If existing print-on-demand infrastructure is in place and can meet the demand, it should be pursued as a publishing platform.
-If not, a GSS print-on-demand publishing platform should be developed in order to publish the needed biblical content.
+If not, a print-on-demand publishing platform should be developed in order to publish the needed biblical content.